TPO and PVC FLAT ROOFING IN ST. LOUIS

 Fully adhered systems will have the adhesive rolled on the coverboards (roofing substrate) and then again on the back on the membrane leaving the lap edge free of glue, and then heat welding the laps together.

 All other areas such as flashing on pipes, skylights, parapet walls, chimneys will be addressed separately, and heat welded to the field membrane.

 3. Time Frame for Installation:

-A warranty is great way to protect the building and our you our client from any issues that may arise such as membrane failure or defect, or workmanship issues.
+A warranty is a great way to protect the building and you, our client from any issues that may arise, such as membrane failure or defect, or workmanship issues.
 There are different tiers for warranties.
-A common warranty that provides the best protection is a 20 year No Dollar Limit (NDL) warranty where the manufacturer covers workmanship, and material defects.
-Even if the roofing contractor that installs the roof goes out of business the manufacture will still honor the warranty and find a qualified contractor to address that issues that may arise.
-The manufacture can offer this type of warranty as they inspect the roof before, during and after the install process to ensure it is installing to the their specifications.
+A common warranty that provides the best protection is a 20 year No Dollar Limit (NDL) warranty where the manufacturer covers workmanship and material defects.
+Even if the roofing contractor that installs the roof goes out of business the manufacturer will still honor the warranty and find a qualified contractor to address the issues that may arise.
+The manufacturer can offer this type of warranty as they inspect the roof before, during, and after the install process to ensure it is being installed to their specifications.

 5. Expected Lifespan: